microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

    Sum took 0.19 seconds
    ```

    You may have noticed that there are 127 rows that have both "No Negative" and "No Positive" values for the columns `Negative_Review` and `Positive_Review` respectively.
 That means that the reviewer gave the hotel a numerical score, but declined to write either a positive or negative review.
-Luckily this is a small amount of rows (127 out of 515738, or 0.02%), so it probably won't skew our model or results in any particular direction, but you might not have expected a data set of reviews to have rows with no reviews, so worth exploring the data to discover rows like this.
+Luckily this is a small amount of rows (127 out of 515738, or 0.02%), so it probably won't skew our model or results in any particular direction, but you might not have expected a data set of reviews to have rows with no reviews, so it's worth exploring the data to discover rows like this.

-### Modifying the DataFrame
+### Modifying the dataframe

 Now that you've explored the dataset, you can see some issues with it.
-Some columns are are filled with useless information, others are just incorrect, or if they are correct, it's unclear how to they were calculated, and answers cannot be independently verified by your own calculations.
+Some columns are are filled with useless information, others are just incorrect.
+If they are correct, it's unclear how they were calculated, and answers cannot be independently verified by your own calculations.

 Next, you will add columns that will be useful later, change the values in other columns, and drop certain columns completely.